fschaeck/AirVPN-hummingbird-docker/README.md

 #### AirVPN's free and open source OpenVPN 3 client based on AirVPN's OpenVPN 3 library fork - now running in a Docker container

-### Version 1.1.4 - Release date 6th February 2022
+### Version 1.1.2-1 - Release date 6th February 2022 - patched to run in a docker container and based on offical version
-#### based on official Version 1.1.2 - Release date 4 June 2021 - and patched to run in a docker container
+#### Version 1.1.2 - Release date 4 June 2021

 ## Prolog